davegill/wrf-coop/README.md

 Remember to stop and remove the containers, and remove the images.

+### Using the `build.csh script`

-### A script is available to run through all of the available tests that are possible from inside the container.
+A script is available to run through all of the available tests that are possible from inside the container.
 The `build.csh` script has a few user-definable options.
 These options are mostly to allow the script to be used on a single desktop machine (where jobs would need to be procesed sequentially), or on multiple machines.

 Single machine, with 3 available processors
 ```